“You have become obedient from the heart.”

 Now, for the person who finds their identity in their behavior, at first glance of this statement they will aggressively spout off, “That’s a lie!
 Even the devil and his demons believe!
 Don’t be deceived!
 There is more to it than just believing!”
 To that, I would say, “Have you ever tried decaffeinated coffee?”
 I’m kidding.
 I would think that, but wouldn’t say it.
 Instead, I’d reply, “Of course the devil and his demons believe.
 They know full well the truth of the gospel but they are already damned to hell.
 We aren’t.
 It’s too late for them, but we still have a chance to be saved.”

-The next rebuttal a grace-confused person will fire towards someone like me, is something that Jesus said, “I have not come to abolish the law but to fulfill it” (see Matthew 5:17).
+The next rebuttal a grace-confused person will fire toward someone like me, is something that Jesus said, “I have not come to abolish the Law but to fulfill it” (see Matthew 5:17).
 My response would be a one-two counter:

-Friends, the law never did anything for anyone except point out their need of a deep cleaning!
-Righteousness was never rewarded to anyone who “obeyed” the law!
+Friends, the Law never did anything for anyone except point out their need for a deep cleaning!
+Righteousness was never awarded to anyone who “obeyed” the Law!
 (See Romans 3:20).
-Rightness with God has always been based on faith, even before the law was given!
+Rightness with God has always been based on faith, even before the Law was given!
 (See Romans 4:19-22).

 On this side of the Cross we no longer have the option of having our sins covered up–even if we have faith in God alone (without Jesus).
 He now requires our sins to be removed through Jesus.
 So in order to tap into this New Covenant, faith in Christ’s perfect blood is what God requires–not sin covering, but sin removal.
 This is the same God of the Old Covenant, but He has put the old agreement with humanity on the shelf marked “obsolete” and replaced it with a New Covenant!
 One that is much better! (see Hebrews 8:13).